screwtop/diskbench/Readme.txt

    seqread
           Performs a series of large sequential read operations across the device, reporting the transfer rate for each.
-          This will give and indication of the sustained bandwidth of the disk (and whatever connects it to the operating system).
+          This will give an indication of the sustained bandwidth of the disk.

           This benchmark may be more relevant for applications dealing with individual large files, such as audio/video